famousj/the-little-hooner/hooner.md

 **A:** `[%a %b]`

-KM: Scheme (and TLS) calls this operation "cons".
+JL: Scheme (and TLS) calls this operation "cons".
 It's apparently short for "construct" but everyone just calls it "cons".
 I think this works, but I suspect another word would work better here.